AlexSeferidis/IP_Labs/Lab3/README.md

 ```

 The code intialises the intial orientation of the FPGA, then it constantly reads and updates the x value deviation from the Accelerometer and assigns it to a variable.
-Based on how that variable, x_read is changes we call the convert_read() function.
+Based on how the variable, x_read changes we call the convert_read() function.
 This function takes the constantly updating x_value and updates the LEDs in a corresponding way.

 It does this by subtracting the x reading by an offset of 32, we then shift this value to the right 6 times and mask the value with 0x07.
 This ensures that we take only the MSBs from the original value.
 This is done in the following code: